Council Tax in Scotland: Calculation

 Each dwelling is allocated to one of eight bands coded by letters A to H on the basis of its assumed capital value as of 1 April 1991 and newer properties than this are assigned a nominal 1991 value.
+Assessment of property values is performed by the Assessor appointed by each local authority; in some cases there is a valuation joint board that covers multiple council areas.

 Each local authority sets a tax rate expressed as the annual levy on a Band D property inhabited by two liable adults.
 This decision automatically sets the amounts levied on all types of households and dwellings.
 The nominal Band D property total is calculated by adding together the number of properties in each band and multiplying by the band ratio.
 So 100 Band D properties will count as 100 nominal Band D properties, whereas 100 Band C properties will count as 89 nominal Band D properties.
 Each collecting authority then adds together the Band D amounts for their area (or subdivisions of their area in the case, for example, of civil parish council precepts) to reach a total Band D council tax bill.
 To calculate the council tax for a particular property a ratio is then applied.
 A Band D property will pay the full amount, whereas a Band H property will pay 245% of that figure.